 The Power Wedge III has up to 1,500 pounds of wake-creating water displacement.
 The upward angle radically increases lift, allowing the driver to get a fully loaded boat on plane much more quickly.
 The Power Wedge III is teamed with Surf Gate to maximize the wake experience.

-The Power Wedge III is controlled through the video 12" MaliView touch screen as explained in the Dashes and Video Screen section of this Owner's Manual.
-The Power Wedge can also be controlled by the optional Rotary Control Knob offered in the Sport Package; the optional Steering Wheel controls; or the optional Surf Band.
+The Power Wedge III is controlled through the video 12" MaliView touch screen as explained in the Dashes and Video Screens section of this manual.
+The Power Wedge can also be controlled by the optional rotary control knob offered in the Sport Package; the optional steering wheel controls; or the optional Surf Band.
 Because the water displacement affects how the boat handles, Malibu recommends practicing operations with the Power Wedge III and/or Surf Gate before deploying with riders/boarders/surfers behind the boat.

-The Power Wedge will not return to "stow" unless the boat speed is above one (1) mph and below ten (10) mph.
+The Power Wedge will not return to "stow" unless the boat

+speed is above 1 mph and below 10 mph.
 Always verify there is no person or object around the Power Wedge while it is stowing.
 If an object is obstructing the process, damage or injury could occur if caught between the wedge and the transom.
 The Power Wedge III has a pressure relief valve to allow the wedge to move manually and freely in the event of a fault.
-Information on how to use the pressure relief valve is provided in the Care and Maintenance section of this Owner's Manual.
+Information on how to use the pressure relief valve is provided in the Care and Maintenance section of this manual.